 Having assisted at St Augustine’s on a regular basis for several years the decision was made that he should be added to the staff in an official capacity.

 He lives on the Isle of Sheppey and has a large family with six children and six grandchildren, who help to keep him occupied!

-From All Saints day (1st November 2020) Louis join us as our permanent organist at St Augustine’s.
+From All Saints day (1st November 2020) Louis joined us as our permanent organist at St Augustine’s.
 Organs also feature In his “day” job – he works for a long established firm of organ builders in Kent.

-From the Fourth Sunday in Lent, (14th March).
-Barnabas joins us as Cantor, he is a graduate musician with a Masters degree in Composition.
+From the Fourth Sunday in Lent, (14th March 2021).
+Barnabas joined us as Cantor.
+He is a graduate musician with a Masters degree in Composition.
 A regular performer as well, Barnabas is a baritone singer and pianist with special interests in modern experimental and theatrical music as well as composing and premiering his own works.

 Roy is one of the founding members of our parish.
 He is also our Safeguarding Officer and also an Altar Server at St Augustine’s.
 In his work outside church he is a Company Director and Social Worker.